CamIce2002/TheMrNewVegas.github.io/docs/3ddr/3-Release.md

 > This is a rudimentary outline and may not be followed 100% of the time at all times.
 I will try my best to do so but please be patient :)

 ### Removed
+- No Player Health Regen
+> Needs UE4SS Game loader and requires an update.
+This update will remove any mods that have this mod as a dependency

 ### Bug Fixes
 - Updated Patching